-• When the current programming language setting is C and C++, identifiers, keywords, and literals can be continued from one line to the next if the backslash continuation character is used.
-The following is an example of the continuation character for C:
+• When the current programming language setting is C and C++, identifiers, keywords, and literals can be continued from one line to the next if the backslash continuation character is used at the end of each continued line.
+A single quotation mark (') or double quotation mark (") is used to mark the beginning and the end of the literal string.
+Optionally, you can enclose the content in parentheses.
+Below are some examples of line continuation for C.